 Cost for Partial Bathroom Remodel

-Not every bathroom renovation project involves stripping the room down to the studs and starting from scratch.
+Not every bathroom bathroom makeover involves stripping the room down to the studs and starting from scratch.
 Replacing a dated vanity, sink and faucet, adding a fresh coat of paint and installing new light fixtures can vastly improve an old bathroom.
 You can accomplish that for between $500 and $4,000.

 Replacing old plumbing fixtures with new ones can upgrade a bathroom just as new appliances improve a kitchen.
 Pull-and-replace projects usually involve removing the existing toilet, vanity, light fixtures and tub and shower.
 Replacing them can cost $3,000 to $15,000 depending on the quality of the new products.

 Some companies specialize in renewing tub and shower areas.
 These projects include reglazing the bathtub or installing a new outer shell over the old tub as well as covering the walls around the tub and shower with new finish material.
 These companies offer a choice in materials and colors, and the surrounds often include built-in shelves and other accessories.
 Prices range from $5,000 to $8,000.